Data-Driven Mechanism Design using Multi-Agent Revealed Preferences: Introduction

+{ The procedure outlined in statements $i)$ and $ii)$ of the Meta-Theorem can be viewed as a novel RL framework that achieves the mechanism design objective.
+This RL procedure operates by first measuring the Pareto gap for an evaluated mechanism, then adjusting the mechanism in the direction of decreasing Pareto gap.
+Figure~\ref{fig:mflow} decomposes this RL procedure into three key steps: \begin{enumerate}[label=\roman*)] \item \textit{Agent-Response Model.} For a fixed mechanism parameter $\mech \in \mechspace$, each agent plays from a resultant mixed strategy.
+This module maps mechanism parameter $\mech$ to the observed (equilibrium) distribution $\mu(\mech)$.

-In this work we address the question: how to achieve mechanism design with \textit{only observations of agent strategies, and no observations of realized utilities}?
-The contribution of this paper is a novel framework that combines an inverse reinforcement learning (IRL)\footnote{In machine learning, IRL \cite{ng2000algorithms} is a form of inverse optimization whereby an observed agent's cost function is recovered from observations of its behavior.
-In the microeconomic literature IRL \cite{krishnamurthy2020identifying} aims to first detect utility maximization behavior.} step, enabled by a generalization in Revealed Preference Theory, with a policy gradient RL procedure that operates on mechanisms.
-This framework allows us to achieve mechanism design in this setting by first quantifying, through IRL, the proximity between observed strategies and social optima, and second to optimize the mechanism by an iterative stochastic gradient-based procedure. \begin{itemize}
+\item \textit{Pareto-Gap Evaluation.} The designer quantifies the proximity $L(\mu(\mech))$ of $\mu(\mech)$ to social optimality (Pareto gap) by solving an Afriat-style linear program of generalized revealed preference inequalities.
+This module is an implicit inverse reinforcement learning (IRL)\footnote{In machine learning, IRL \cite{ng2000algorithms} is a form of inverse optimization whereby an observed agent's cost function is recovered from observations of its behavior.
+In the microeconomic literature IRL \cite{krishnamurthy2020identifying} aims to first detect utility maximization behavior.} step.